 The MSBA ethics commission found that asking the plaintiff’s lawyer to indemnify settling defendants violated Maryland’s ethical rules.
 I could lay out all the rules cited in – (MRPC 1.8(e) and MRPC 1.7(a) (2) if you want to get geeky about it – but most of us just care about the take-home message: they can’t pull this garbage after settling a personal injury case in Maryland anymore without having this opinion thrown at them.

 Related Problem We Had Last Week

-We finally settled a wrongful death medical malpractice lawsuit this week.
-Hard case to get settled.
+We finally settled on a wrongful death medical malpractice lawsuit this week.
+A hard case to get settled.
 We finally resolved the case at the second mediation.
-Defendant’s malpractice lawyers wanted a provision that the client – not us – indemnify for any claims made by a lien holder who brought a claim against defendant or the medical malpractice’s insurer.
+Defendant’s malpractice lawyers wanted a provision that the client – not us – indemnify for any claims made by a lienholder who brought a claim against the defendant or the medical malpractice’s insurer.